Laminated Root Rot

 A tree stump in Sunnyside Acres Urban Forest with evidence of of Phellinus sulphurascens.

-The disease spreads by root contact at the rate of 50cm per year.
-Our management plan called for the felling of trees near afflicted areas to create a ten metre quarantine belt; the goal was to ensure that the roots of any diseased trees would not contact the roots of any remaining non-infected healthy trees.
+The disease spreads by root contact at the rate of over 100cm per year.
+The City of Surrey's management plan called for the felling of trees near afflicted areas to create a ten metre quarantine belt; the goal was to ensure that the roots of any diseased trees would not contact the roots of any remaining non-infected healthy trees.
 These quarantined areas were then replanted with deciduous trees, such as alder, which can act as a natural "sanitizing" agent against the fungus.
 Unfortunately, prior to the establishment of the Urban Forest most alder trees were removed for firewood.